South Africa’s first regulated broker-matcher

 Market What it includes Popular examples

-Forex Major, minor and (some) exotic currency pairs EUR/USD, GBP/USD, USD/JPY, USD/ZAR*
+Forex Major, minor, and selected exotic currency pairs EUR/USD, GBP/USD, USD/JPY, USD/ZAR*

 Trader Support